Elevation: | 365 ft |

 The USFS temporarily closes many areas in North Carolina for Peregrine Falcon nesting.
 The Carolina Climbers Coalition does a great job of keeping their site up to date regarding closures.

-Also, it seems that the CCC is always working on opening access to new climbing areas around the state.
+The CCC is always working on opening access to new climbing areas around the state.
 They have been invaluable in opening areas like Asheboro, Rumbling Bald, and Laurel Knob, just to mention a few.
 If you climb in North Carolina, think about donating time or money to the cause and/or joining the CCC.

 Classic Climbing Routes at North Carolina